-“Wild” Alaska can be found here, in the United States’ largest national forest
+“Wild” Alaska can be found in Tongass – the United States’ largest national forest.

 The treasures inside the Tongass National Forest are vibrant and abundant.
-Spanning across 500 miles of Southeast Alaska, and bordered by the Pacific Ocean and the Coast Mountains, the Tongass is the largest intact temperate rainforest in the world, and is home to a majestic array of islands, mountains, forests, glaciers, salmon streams, fjords and bays.
+Spanning across 500 miles of Alaska's Inside Passage and bordered by the Pacific Ocean and the Coast Mountains, the Tongass is the largest intact temperate rainforest in the world and is home to a majestic array of islands, mountains, forests, glaciers, salmon streams, fjords, and bays.

-Tongass National Forest, the largest in the United States, received its name from the Tongass Clan of the Tlingit Indians.
+Tongass National Forest, the largest in the United States, received its name from the Tongass Clan of the Tlingits.
 More than 80 percent of Southeast Alaska is in Tongass, spanning 11,000 miles of coastline, and home to approximately 70,000 people living in 32 communities, including Alaska’s state capital, Juneau.

-The Tongass contains 19 wilderness areas, including the 545-sq-mile Russell Fjord Wilderness, as well as Admiralty Island National Monument and Misty Fiords National Monument, and activities abound to entertain and educate locals and travelers alike.
+The Tongass contains 19 wilderness areas, including the 545-sq-mile Russell Fjord Wilderness, as well as Admiralty Island National Monument and Misty Fjords National Monument.
+Activities abound to entertain and educate locals and travelers alike.

-Visitors can hike dense forests, alpine meadows or boardwalks through peat bogs called muskegs along maintained trails.
-In the Juneau area the U.S. Forest Service maintains more than 20 trails including five that end at a glacier with West Glacier Trail along the Mendenhall Glacier known as one of the most spectacular hikes in Southeast Alaska.
-Other activities range from ranger-lead tours of El Capitan Cave on Prince of Wales Island to kayaking in Tracy Arm-Fords Terror Wilderness and canoeing and portaging a chain of lakes across Admiralty Island.
+Visitors can hike miles of maintained trails through dense forests, alpine meadows, or on boardwalks through peat bogs called muskegs.
+In the Juneau area, the U.S. Forest Service maintains more than 20 trails including five that end at a glacier.
+West Glacier Trail to Mendenhall Glacier is known as one of the most spectacular hikes in the Inside Passage.
+Other activities include ranger-led tours of El Capitan Cave on Prince of Wales Island, kayaking in Tracy Arm-Fords Terror Wilderness, and canoeing and portaging a chain of lakes across Admiralty Island.

 Bear viewing is also very popular in Tongass.
-During the salmon spawning season visitors gather at bear viewing sites at Fish Creek near Hyder, Anan Creek near Wrangell, Pack Creek on Admiralty Island and Steep Creek at Juneau's Mendenhall Glacier.
-Equally popular is whale watching tours to view migrating humpback whales.
-Charter boat operators in Juneau, Sitka and Petersburg offer such tours while Forest Service interpreters staff the Alaska Marine Highway to help passengers spot wildlife from the mainline ferries, particularly whales.
+During the salmon spawning season, visitors gather at bear viewing sites at Fish Creek near Hyder, Anan Creek near Wrangell, Pack Creek in Stan Price State Wildlife Sanctuary, and Steep Creek at Juneau's Mendenhall Glacier.
+Equally popular are whale watching tours to view migrating humpback whales.
+Charter boat operators in Juneau, Sitka, and Petersburg offer such tours while Forest Service staff on the Alaska Marine Highway help passengers spot wildlife, including whales.

-There is no mainland road access to most of Southeast Alaska.
-To Sitka, Ketchikan, Petersburg, Wrangell and Juneau there is daily jet service from Seattle and Anchorage while scheduled air taxi service is available to many other smaller Southeast communities.
-Year round Alaska Marine Highway service connects many communities to Bellingham, WA, and Prince Rupert, B.C., Canada.
+There is no mainland road access to most of Alaska's Inside passage.
+There is daily flight service from Seattle and Anchorage to Sitka, Ketchikan, Petersburg, Wrangell, and Juneau , while scheduled air taxi service is available to many other smaller Inside Passage communities.
+Year-round Alaska Marine Highway service connects many communities to Bellingham, WA, and Prince Rupert, B.C., Canada.